 - Keyed-alike well locks will be provided for all wells by CRRA. - Permission to access off-site monitoring wells, surface waters, and potable water wells will be coordinated through CRRA at the initiation of the monitoring contract.
 Access to some wells is by foot only, because of location and/or restrictions of vehicle use. - Consultant shall complete a "Monitoring Well Field Data Sheet" which summarizes well elevation data, well condition, purge data, observed water yield and quality comments, sampling data, and results of measured field parameters.
-An example of the proposed "Monitoring Well Field Data Sheet" is to be submitted for approval by CRRA before the first sampling event, at the initiation of the monitoring contract. - Measure well's water depth using decontaminated equipment (depth to water, depth to bottom, depth of sample) referenced to top of PVC (or casing) and record on the data sheet. - Provide field meter(s) to concurrently measure pH, temperature, specific conductivity, dissolved oxygen (DO), turbidity, and redox potential (RP), as applicable, during monitoring well purging.
-A minimum of four (4) readings of each parameter shall be taken and recorded during purging.

-- Perform purging using pre-cleaned and/or disposable bailers at each of the twelve (12) sampled monitoring wells.
+An example of the proposed "Monitoring Well Field Data Sheet" is to be submitted for approval by CRRA before the first sampling event, at the initiation of the monitoring contract.

+- On the first day of each quarterly sampling event, prior to any purging and sampling activities, complete a synoptic groundwater measurement event to determine the groundwater elevations at all twelve (12) monitoring wells that are in the sampling program.
+At each monitoring well, the depth to groundwater and the depth to the bottom of the will be measured with either an electronic water level indicator or a steel tape accurate to within 0.01 feet.
+All measurements will be made relative to the surveyed measurement point at each well, i.e., the top of the PVC casing. - The water level measuring device will be decontaminated between monitoring wells to ensure that cross-contamination of the monitoring wells does not occur.
+The decontamination will consist of rinsing the measuring device with deionized water. - Measure depth to water at all 12 monitoring wells that are included in the groundwater sampling program using decontaminated equipment (depth to water, depth to bottom, depth of sample) referenced to top of PVC (or casing) and record on the data sheet. - Provide field meter(s) to concurrently measure pH, temperature, specific conductivity, dissolved oxygen (DO), turbidity, and redox potential (RP), as applicable, during monitoring well purging.
+A minimum of four (4) readings of each parameter shall be taken and recorded during purging. - Perform purging using pre-cleaned and/or disposable bailers, or submersible, variable speed positive-displacement pumps at each sampled monitoring well.
 The Consultant must extract at least three (3) well volumes from each groundwater monitoring well prior to sample collection.
 The purged groundwater may be discarded to the ground at the landfill. - Sample collection should proceed from high parameter volatility to low parameter volatility.
 Samples for volatile parameters should be transferred slowly to the sample container to eliminate creation of air bubbles.
 Samples are to be collected in proper containers and properly preserved in the field. - No filtering of samples is to occur, except where analysis of dissolved metals is specified.
-Where analysis of dissolved metals is specified, sample filtration is to be performed in the field during sample collection with a 0.45-micron filter. - Record all observations relating to the well sampling and any deviations from the sampling plan.
+Where analysis of dissolved metals is specified, sample filtration is to be performed in the field during sample collection with a 0.45-micron filter.

+• Record all observations relating to the well sampling and any deviations from the sampling plan.